gecko984/supervenn/README.md

 The numbers at the bottom show the sizes (cardinalities) of all intersections, aka **chunks**.
 The sizes of sets and their intersections (chunks) are up to proportion.

-The algorithm automatically chooses an order of the chunks (the colimns of the array plotted) to minimize the number of parts, in which the sets are broken.
-As you can see, there is only one gap inside all rows, namely in the blue set.
-This is achieved using a quasi-greedy optimization algorithm with randomization.
+A combinatorial optimization algorithms is applied that automatically chooses an order of the chunks (the columns of the array plotted) to minimize the number of parts, the sets are broken into.
+As you can see, there is only one gap in all of the rows, namely in the blue set.

 By default, additional *side plots* are also displayed: